 Curing meat is a problem as old as hunting.
 Even in the Stone Age, people realized that raw meat rots fast and can kill those who eat it.
-So, various ways of meat preservation have evolved in almost every region on the planet.
+So, various ways of meat preservation and dried meat have evolved in almost every region on the planet.

 Ancient Egyptians cured and salted meat from various animals.
 Also, they consumed it excessively and made it available for most social classes, except the slaves.

-Native Americans would dry buffalo meat and then preserve it in skin bags to make it last for weeks and even months.
+The Native American people would dry buffalo meat and then preserve the dried meat in skin bags to make it last for weeks and even months.

 The nomadic steppe people of Central Asia used to dry meat and then keep it in leather bags attached to the horse saddles.
-This way, they could have a highly nutritious meal handy wherever they roamed.
+This way, they could have a highly nutritious and high protein meals handy wherever they roamed.

 3. Jerky is Not Necessarily Made from Beef